Australia’s win, 1983

 During the 1995 finals of the America’s Cup in San Diego, syndicate leader Peter Blake wore red socks which he believed brought good luck.
 Caught up in the enthusiasm of the finals series, many New Zealanders donned red socks.

 By the turn of the century the radio yachting reporter, Pete Montgomery, was a household name, and the base for the teams at Auckland’s Viaduct Basin proved a major attraction.

-Team New Zealand’s defender had serious structural problems and the Swiss Alinghi, which was sailed by New Zealander Russell Coutts, took the cup.
+Team New Zealand’s defender had serious structural problems and the Swiss Alinghi, which was skippered by Coutts, took the cup.

 In 2007 Team New Zealand again competed for the America’s Cup.
 The team won the challengers’ Louis Vuitton Cup but was defeated by Alinghi in the finals, 5–2.
 It was a very close contest, with the last race lost by just one second.

 San Francisco, 2013